spaderthomas/bullbot/README.md

         "win": "player_name",
         "turns": [
             {
-             "attacker": "pokemon executor of move. either pokemon switched to or the attacker", "defender": "opposing pokemon on the field when move is executed" "defenderHP": "-1 for no change, otherwise the remaining HP of the defender", "attackerHP": "-1 for no change, otherwise the remaining HP of the attacker", "inflictedStatus": "status inflicted on defender as result of turn", "selfInflictedStatus": "status inflicted on attacker as result of turn", "move": "name of move used by attacker, switch if move was a switch", "player": "name of player who the move, in {p1a, p2a}", "num": "turn number"
+             "atkr": "pokemon executor of move. either pokemon switched to or the attacker", "defender": "opposing pokemon on the field when move is executed" "defenderHP": "-1 for no change, otherwise the remaining HP of the defender", "atkrHP": "-1 for no change, otherwise the remaining HP of the attacker", "selfStatus": "status inflicted on attacker as result of turn", "oppStatus": "status inflicted on defender as resulf of turn", "move": "name of move used by attacker, switch if move was a switch", "player": "name of player who the move, in {p1a, p2a}", "num": "turn number"